 Rectangular Array | How to use a Rectangular Array command in AutoCAD? | A to Z full tutorial with pictures.

 This command is placed on the Modify panel in the Home tab.
-Or we can type ‘ARRAY’ in the command bar and press Enter key to invoke the array command.
+Or we can type ‘ARRAY’ in the command bar and press the Enter key to invoke the array command.

-- We can invoke rectangular array command from the Array command drop-down menu in the Modify panel in the Home tab.
-Or we can type ‘ARRAYRECT’ in the command bar and press Enter key.
+We can invoke the rectangular array command from the Array command drop-down menu in the Modify panel in the Home tab.
+Or we can type ‘ARRAYRECT’ in the command bar and press the Enter key.

 The object will be copied automatically in Rectangular shape as shown.

-- After right-click, the object will be copied in rectangular shape, and one panel will be open at the top of the workspace as shown.
+After right-click, the object will be copied in a rectangular shape, and one panel will be open at the top of the workspace as shown.

-- After right-click, object will be copied in rectangular shape, and then we can see some dots in the objects as shown.
+After right-click, the object will be copied in a rectangular shape, and then we can see some dots in the objects as shown.

 Increase/Decrease in-between space